FyraLabs/rpmmake/README.md

 Currently, rpmmake is in a very early stage of development and is not ready for production use.

 rpmmake only supports building RPMs using `rpmbuild` for now.
 A pure-rust implementation of rpmbuild is planned.

+## Known issues

+- rootless overlayfs is broken due to permission issues. however if you mount the overlayfs manually, it works fine.